Supply Chain Exception Command Center · System of Action

 05

-Teams coordinate a resolution plan
+Teams converge on a mitigation plan

 06